MicrosoftDocs/learn/learn-pr/azure/blob-storage-image-upload-swa/includes/5-exercise-serverless.md

 Your `index.js` should like like this once you have filled all the code: [index.js](https://github.com/MicrosoftDocs/mslearn-blob-storage-image-upload-static-web-app/blob/main/credentials/index.js)

-The next step is to implement the frontend part to contact your serverless API and upload the image to Azure Blob Storage.
+You have successfully created your serverless backend.
+The next step is to implement the frontend that will let you upload images to Azure Blob Storage.